cluke009/CodeIgniter-Aubio-interface/README.md

 CodeIgnitor Aubio Interface
 ==========================================

-A web based GUI for Aubiocut built with Codeigniter and Jquery
+A web based GUI for Aubiocut built with CodeIgniter and Jquery

 Requirements
 --------